Visiting Researcher Instructions

 - Hazard Communication for Laboratory Personnel – must update Annually

 Visiting Researchers to TUNL/LENA/FEL who are staying less than 30 days will use a pocket dosimeter.
 A dosimeter badge will be issued if your work will be longer than that or ongoing.
-Please contact the Program Director of Research, Shaun D. Diehl, M.Ed. / M.S / RAA at email@example.com.
+Please contact the Research Project Manager, Shaun D. Diehl, M.Ed. / M.S / RAA at email@example.com.

 - For Duke University Research Laboratories, you may also have to complete several other safety-training modules, depending on the scope of your work.
 The Lab Safety Officer will identify these if needed.
 They are available online at: www.safety.duke.edu/

 - Laser Safety – if applicable must update every 3 years

 Once you have completed the required safety training, notify:

 Shaun D. Diehl, M.Ed. / M.S / RAA, located in Office 125 FEL Laboratory, who will authorize your access to the research areas.

 Shaun D Diehl, M.Ed., M.S., RAA. – (919) 660-2681 firstname.lastname@example.org